Dominicod/Dominicod/README.md

 # Hey ya'll!
 My name is Dominic O'Donnell;

-I am a Software Developer who is an outgoing individual, always hungry to learn.
+I am a Software Engineer who is an outgoing individual, always hungry to learn.
 I enjoy solving problems daily and love brightening other people's days.
-This is the main reason why I am making a transition into Software, as I see myself reaching these principles of who I am daily.
+This is the main reason why I love working in Software, as I see myself reaching these principles of who I am daily.

 After working in the restaurant industry, I am absolutely comfortable working with people from all walks of life and love meeting new people and building long-lasting relationships with them.
 One of my main strongest skills is working through a complex problem in a team orientated setup, as I love having other input on the situation.
 I believe anything can be done if we work together.
 You can find me on [Linked-In][3].